bramus/enumeration/README.md

 ## Utility Classes

-`bramus/enumeration` comes with 2 utility classes that it uses.
-Whilst you most likely don't need to use these directly, the might be of help:
+`bramus/enumeration` comes with 2 utility classes.
+Whilst you most likely don't need to use these directly, they might be of help:

 ### `\Bramus\Enumeration\Helpers\Extractor`

 This class extracts constants/identifiers/values from `\Bramus\Enumeration\Enumeration` classes.
-It is used by `\Bramus\Enumeration\Enumeration` itself.
+It is used by `\Bramus\Enumeration\Enumeration` internally.

 ### `\Bramus\Enumeration\Helpers\Generator`